audreylim/go-presenter/README.md

 - Dual screen
 - Syncs both ways
-- Previous and next slide preview from presenter window
+- Previous and next slide preview from Presenter

 ## How to Use